usnistgov/FIPS201/_Appendix/glossary.md

 : A trusted entity that issues and revokes public key certificates.

 Chain-of-trust
-: An inoperable data format for PIV enrollment records facilitating import and export of records between PIV Card issuers.
+: An interoperable data format for PIV enrollment records facilitating import and export of records between PIV Card issuers.

 Comparison